apluslms/aplus-manual/m01_introduction/02_rst.rst

       You might need to edit the course config files.

   Laboriousness:
-      Installation might take a couple of hours.
+      A couple of hours for getting to know a little RST and installing a text editor.

 In this chapter, we will take a look at different RST features, which allow you to develop course material.
 We will focus mostly on custom RST directives,